 What is chronic laryngitis?

+Laryngitis may be short-lived (acute), or last for a longer time.
 Chronic laryngitis is an inflammatory condition affecting the larynx (voice box) which persists more than three weeks.
-It may have infectious or non-infectious causes.
+Laryngitis may have infectious or non-infectious causes.
 It can affect people of every age and gender but is more common in men of middle age.
-It mainly causes vocal hoarseness due to inflammation in the throat.

-Typical symptoms include vocal hoarseness, sore throat, a cough, and swallowing problems.
+Typical symptoms of long-lasting laryngitis include vocal hoarseness, sore throat, a cough, and swallowing problems.

-Treatment depends on the source of the issue, but mainly includes resting the voice.
-Giving up smoking or drinking alcohol may be helpful to improve symptoms.
-If the condition is caused by gastric reflux, that underlying condition should be treated.
-If the inflammation is caused by bacteria, an antibiotic regimen is normally followed.
-Avoiding breathing in irritating fumes, like smoke or household chemicals, can also be helpful in reducing symptoms.
+Treatment for long-lasting laryngitis depends on the source of the issue.
+If the laryngitis is caused by gastric reflux, that underlying condition should be treated.
+If the inflammation is caused by a bacterial infection, antibiotic medications are normally taken.

 Prevention can be achieved by treatment of a gastric reflux condition, avoidance of smoking and smoke exposure, and moderate use of the voice.